 Shinshu Ina Baien, Nagano

-This is a sightseeing plum garden with 7,000 plum trees planted in a vast area of about 76,000 square meters.
-The park is located in a position where you can see the central Japanese Alps and the southern Japanese Alps, and the observatory is the best viewing spot where you can see the entire plum garden with Mount Kai Komagatake and Mount Kiso Komagatake on either side!
+Shinshu Ina Baien in Nagano is a sightseeing plum garden with 7,000 plum trees planted in a vast area of about 76,000 square meters.
+The park is located between the central and southern Japanese Alps, and the observatory is the best viewing spot.
+From there, you can see the entire plum garden, with Mount Kai Komagatake and Mount Kiso Komagatake on either side!
 The park is also decorated with 2,000 weeping peaches, double cherry blossoms, salsify, and other flowers.

 Furouen, Yamanashi